 - Having few friends

-- Having feeling of loneliness or isolation
+- Having feelings of loneliness or isolation

 Types of Mental Illness